 In This Issue:

-Roadcheck 2016 is Drawing Near
+Roadcheck 2017 is Drawing Near

-Idealease / NPTC Safety Seminar Registration
+Register for the 2017 Idealease/NPTC Safety Seminars!

 Commercial Vehicle Safety Alliance (CVSA) Driver Tip Sheet

-Question of the Week
+CVSA's 2017 International Roadcheck Enforcement Event to Take Place June

-Large Trucks Involved in Fatal Crashes Declined in 2014, According to
+6-8

-FMCSA Report
+Question of the Week?

 Is this email not displaying correctly?
-View it in your browser.